realA10001986/Remote/README.md

 ##### &#9193; Maintained: Play audio on ON only

 If this is unchecked, audio is played on every flip (OFF->ON, ON->OFF) of the maintained switch.
-If checked, keyX is only played when the switch is brought into "ON" position.
+If checked, keyX is only played when the switch is brought into "on" position.
 Check this if using three-position switches where both ON positions are wired to different "Buttons" on the Control Board.

 ##### &#9193; Use Futaba Power LED